Wharley01/Path/README.md

 ## Installation

-create your project directory and initialize as git directory but running this command in that dir.
+create your project directory and initialize it as git directory but running this command in that dir.

 ```bash
 $ git init
 ```